Martha "Jane" (Minard) Manbeck was born on Feb. 22, 1852 near New Rumley, Harrison County, OH, the daughter of Jacob and Mary Ann (Kimmel) Minerd.

 Daughter Flossie Elberta Manbeck (1889- ? ) was born in July 1889.

-She married Perry Oliver Slates (1886-1944), a native of Shoals, IN, but a resident of Jewett, Harrison County at the time.
+When she was 17 years of age, circa 1916, Flossie married 20-year-old Perry Oliver Slates (1886-1944), a native of Shoals, IN, but a resident of Jewett, Harrison County at the time.
 His parents were Oliver and Elma (Neighbors) Slates.

-They had at least two children -- Carl Slates and Martha (or Pauline) Schrickel.
+The couple together produced at least two children -- Carl Slates and Martha Pauline Schrickel.

 At the age of 57, in July 1943, Perry was afflicted with colon and liver cancer and had to quit work.
 He died at home, the day after Christmas 1944, and was buried in Jewett's Fairview Cemetery.
 His obituary in the Cadiz Republican said his survivors included his siblings Mrs. Linwood Webster, John Slates and Mrs. Mert Walters

 Son Carl Slates (1910- ? ) was born in about 1910.
 He grew up in Rumley Township.
 When he was 20 years old, in 1930, he earned income as a track worker for his father's employer, the Wheeling and Lake Erie Railroad.

 Daughter Martha "Pauline" Slates (1917- ? ) was born in about 1907.
 She married George Schrickel (1916- ? ).
 Circa 1940, the Schrickels lived next door to Pauline's parents in Jewett, with George laboring as a railroad brakeman and Pauline as a pottery ware dresser.